Last Updated on May 4, 2021 by Red Nomad OZ

-Weirdly, many non-birding visitors seem to prefer water sports, sailing, swimming, fishing, cruising and hiking; and visiting the many National Parks, gardens, lighthouses, historic sites and cultural hot spots.
-And they’d probably agree that Melbourne exists merely as accommodation while they indulge in the amazing variety of water- and beach-based activities in, on and around Port Philip Bay.
+Weirdly, many non-birding visitors seem to prefer water sports, sailing, swimming, fishing, cruising and hiking.
+Not to mention visiting the many National Parks, gardens, lighthouses, historic sites and cultural hot spots.
+They’d probably agree that Melbourne exists merely as accommodation while they indulge in the amazing variety of water- and beach-based activities in, on and around Port Philip Bay.

 35 times larger than Sydney Harbour and home of Australia’s biggest cargo port, finding enough things to do on your seaside holiday won’t be a problem.
-And if all else fails, just chill out on one of the many beaches and soak up the coastal culture!
+If all else fails, just chill out on one of the many beaches and soak up the coastal culture!

-Horrified to hear that the wonderfully unspoiled fishing village of South West Rocks we’d ‘discovered’ in the 1990s was a favourite of Ray Martin, one-time Aussie TV ‘personality’, it took a temporary dive in our estimation.
+We were horrified to hear that the unspoiled fishing village of South West Rocks we’d ‘discovered’ in the 1990s was a favourite of Ray Martin, one-time Aussie TV ‘personality’.
+It took a temporary dive in our estimation.

-But with its array of attractions like Macleay River fishing, the staggering scenery from Smoky Cape Lighthouse, hiking trails, a superb bakery, hinterland and nearby towns to explore, Trial Bay Gaol, and Hat Head, Stuarts Point and Scotts Head (all with GREAT beaches), it made a speedy recovery and it’s still one of our all-time favourite NSW coastal spots.
+Its array of attractions include Macleay River fishing, the staggering scenery from Smoky Cape Lighthouse, hiking trails, a superb bakery, hinterland and nearby towns to explore.
+There’s Trial Bay Gaol, and Hat Head, Stuarts Point and Scotts Head (all with GREAT beaches).
+So it made a speedy recovery and it’s still one of our all-time favourite NSW coastal spots.

 We haven’t yet spotted Ray there … but who knows?
 You might get ‘lucky’!

-The amazing Northern Rivers region of NSW has (arguably) some of the best beaches and coastal scenery in Australia, including the iconic Cape Byron Lighthouse on Australia’s most easterly point.
+The amazing Northern Rivers region of NSW has (arguably) some of the best beaches and coastal scenery in Australia.
+The coast also includes the iconic Cape Byron Lighthouse on Australia’s most easterly point.

 But wilder and less crowded is the little hamlet of Broken Head just a short distance south of Byron Bay with the best of both worlds.
-It’s an awesome coastal holiday destination in its own right AND its easy to access the amazing beaches and other attractions in the whole region.
+It’s an awesome coastal holiday destination in its own right.
+It’s also easy to access the amazing beaches and other attractions in the whole region.

-If you need more reason to visit than the magnificent stretch of rainforest-lined unspoiled beach that curves all the way round to Cape Byron, then stop dodging the scrub-turkeys in the car park and dodge the surfers and fishermen instead on the coastal walk south across the Head to the beaches and wilderness beyond.
+You might need more reason to visit than the magnificent stretch of rainforest-lined unspoiled beach that curves all the way round to Cape Byron.
+If so, stop dodging the scrub-turkeys in the car park and dodge the surfers and fishermen instead on the coastal walk south across the Head to the beaches and wilderness beyond.
 Interpretive signs explain historic and cultural points of interest, and the view goes on forever …

 On a good day, it’s pretty hard to beat!